filecoin-project/filecoin-docs/content/en/smart-contracts/advanced/wrapped-fil/index.md

    }
    ```

-**Unwrap FIL**
+### Unwrap FIL

-To unwrap FIL from wFIL, you just need to call `withdraw` method in wFIL contract and specify how many wFIL you would like to unwrap to FIL.
-The source code of `withdraw`.
+To unwrap wFIL into FIL, developers need to call the `withdraw` method in the wFIL contract and specify how many wFIL you would like to unwrap.
+The `withdraw` method looks like this:

 ```solidity
 function withdraw(uint _amount) public virtual {